rvanbekkum/vsc-xliff-sync/README.md

 If no trans-unit is found, the unit is added and its target node is tagged with `state="needs-translation"`.

+### Create New Target File(s)

+#### Using the Command Palette
+> 1. F1 or Ctrl/Cmd + Shift + P to open the command palette
+> 2. **XLIFF: Create New Target File(s)**

+This command will let you create one or more new target files, letting you choose from a set of RFC 4646 or RFC5646 language tags depending on the XLIFF file type (i.e., `xlf` or `xlf2`).
+The new file is automatically synced with the base file; if it is not known you will be prompted to specify the file to use as the base file first.

 ### Synchronize to Single File

 #### Using the Command Palette